yxd97/svpp/README.md

 or maybe in your setup, the version of the deivice shell is fixed, and you would like to explore features of new tools.

-This tool, `svpp`, is designed to help you mix-matching the versions of HLS and backend tools in Vitis, by providing a wrapper above the `v++` compiler.
+This tool, `svpp`, is designed to help you mix the versions of HLS and backend tools in Vitis, by providing a wrapper above the `v++` compiler.

 > What does "s" stands for?
 Could be "super", "switch", "separate", ("sweet", "smile", ...);